maedehfd/Bayesian-MMM-and-Budget-Optimization/README.md

 - Bayesian modeling using `lightweight_mmm`
 - Model fitting with media spend
-- Visualization of media contributions and diminishing returns
+- Visualization of media contributions
+- Visualization on prior and posteriors of model parameters
-- Budget optimization for maximum ROI
+- Budget optimization

 ## Dataset